xuankimtran/docs-1/pages/katalon-studio/docs/docker.md

 > * Docker installed.
 You can refer to the instructions in the Docker document here: [Get Docker](https://docs.docker.com/get-docker/).
 > * An active Katalon Runtime Engine floating license.
 To learn more about types of licenses, you can refer to this document: [Types of licenses](https://docs.katalon.com/katalon-studio/docs/license.html).

-This tutorial shows you how to run the Katalon Studio test with Katalon Docker Image (KDI).
+This tutorial shows you how to run tests with Katalon Docker Image (KDI).
 This image contains up-to-date browsers, including Google Chrome, Mozilla Firefox, and Katalon Studio.
-Hence when running your Katalon Project with Katalon Studio Docker Image, the pre-installed Katalon Studio and Katalon Runtime Engine in your local machine are not required.
+With KDI, you do not need to use the Katalon Studio and Runtime Engine apps installed on your local machine.

-Docker Image for Katalon Studio is available here at Docker Hub: [katalonstudio/katalon](https://hub.docker.com/r/katalonstudio/katalon/).
+KDI for Katalon Studio is available at Docker Hub: [katalonstudio/katalon](https://hub.docker.com/r/katalonstudio/katalon/).

 > You can download our Github sample project for CI configurations using Docker Image: [CI samples](https://github.com/katalon-studio/docker-images-samples).
 ## Pull Katalon Docker Image